lewis-king/advent-of-code-2024/README.md

 ```

 After 2 failed attempts it was able to produce the correct solution. - I've also started storing all solution attempts to see how the LLM evolved its solution

+accidently used 2 models (4o for part1 and 4 for part 2):
+gpt4 - 22cents
+gpt4o - 1cents!
+As you can see the gulf in pricing diff.
+So we'll make sure 4o is being used or smaller similar ability models from now on.